Nutrition and rest to enhance the effectiveness of muscle training

 6) Thomas DT, et al. Med Sci Sports Exerc.
 2016; 48(3): 543-68

-7) Dietary Reference Intakes for Japanese (2020 version)
+7) Dietary Reference Intakes for Japanese (2020 edition)

 8) Morton RW, et al. Br J Sports Med.
 2018; 52: 376–84.

-We have explained that nutrition and rest are very important to obtain effective training results.
-Why is rest (sleep) so important?
-Data has demonstrated that lack of sleep reduces the effectiveness of strength training 9).
-You can see that it is important to go to bed early to get effective training outcomes.
+We have explained that nutrition and rest are very important to get the most out of your training, but why is rest (sleep) so important?
+There is data that shows that lack of sleep reduces the effectiveness of strength training.9)It turns out that going to bed early is important to get the full benefits of your hard work and training.

-Adequate nutrition (protein and amino acids), good rest (sleep), and the combination of nutrition and rest can further increase the effectiveness of robust training.
+By getting enough nutrition (protein and amino acids) and getting enough rest (sleep), and by combining nutrition with rest, you can further increase the results of your hard training.

 9) Knowles OE, et al. J Sci Med Sport.
 2018 Sep; 21(9): 959-68

-Did you know that you can enhance the effectiveness of your training by combining three things: appropriate training, adequate nutrition, and adequate rest? in the nutritional aspect, consider paying special attention to protein and amino acids, which can improve the effectiveness of your training!
+Did you know that you can improve the effectiveness of your training by combining the three elements of training that is right for you, adequate nutrition, and adequate rest?
+In terms of nutrition, pay particular attention to protein and amino acids to further improve the effectiveness of your training!

-▼Here are the amino acids that solve this problem.
+▼Click here for amino acids that solve this problem

-Professor, College of Sports and Health Science, Ritsumeikan University. ● He completed a doctorate – Ph.D.
-(Exercise Physiology) at the University of Southern California in 2002. ● After his position as a lecturer in the Department of Internal Medicine, University of Texas Medical School in 2006, he was appointed as Special Assistant Professor at the Graduate School of Frontier Sciences, The University of Tokyo in 2007.
-He then assumed his post at Ritsumeikan University in 2009.
-He has received awards from the American Physiological Society (APS) and the American Society for Nutrition (ASN).
-His Specializations include exercise physiology and the metabolic response of the skeletal muscles influenced by exercise and nutrition. ● Edited publications include “An illustrated guide so interesting you won’t be able to sleep” and he has co-authored “Sports Nutrition for Physical Education and Sports Instructors and Students”.
+Professor at Ritsumeikan University's College of Sport and Health Science.
+Completed his doctorate at the University of Southern California Graduate School in 2002.
+PhD (exercise physiology).
+Served as a lecturer in internal medicine at the University of Texas Medical School in 2006 and as a specially appointed assistant professor at the University of Tokyo Graduate School of Frontier Sciences in 2007.
+Has been at Ritsumeikan University since 2009.
+Received awards from the American Physiological Society (APS) and the American Society for Nutrition (ASN).
+Specializes in exercise physiology, particularly the metabolic response of skeletal muscle to exercise and nutritional intake.
+Supervised books include "Illustrated Guide to Protein: So Fascinating You'll Keep Sleeping" and co-authored "Sports Nutrition for Physical Education and Sports Instructors and Students."

-Professor Satoshi Fujita’s laboratory in the College of Sport and Health Science, Ritsumeikan University, focuses on an investigation of the effects of exercise and nutrition on body composition and sports performance.
-From basic research examining muscles at the molecular level to clinical research targeting a wide range of ages (from children to the elderly) and physical fitness, they continue to conduct daily research toward building evidence for sports science that can aid those in the field of exercise instruction using an integrated experimental approach.
-Specific studies are listed as follows:
+The laboratory of Professor Satoshi Fujita in the College of Sport and Health Science at Ritsumeikan University is investigating the effects of exercise and nutritional intake on body composition and sports performance.
+Using a comprehensive experimental approach, ranging from basic research examining muscle at the molecular level to clinical research targeting a wide range of ages and physical strengths, from children to the elderly, the laboratory continues to conduct research every day to build evidence of sports science that can be applied to the field of exercise instruction.
+Specific research topics include:

-1) Investigation of the effects of combining specific functional foods and exercise on lipid metabolism and skeletal muscle protein metabolism
+1) Examination of the effects of combining specific functional foods with exercise on lipid metabolism and skeletal muscle protein metabolism

-2) Consideration of long-term training and nutrition interventions aimed at sarcopenia (age-related muscle attenuation).
+2) Examination of long-term training and nutritional interventions aimed at sarcopenia (age-related muscle wasting)

-3) Development of training methods for enhancing the sports and performance of junior athletes.
+3) Development of training methods aimed at improving the sports performance of junior athletes

 http://www.fitness-lab.net